abshkd/doc/content/en/docs/getting_started/agent_docker.md

     docker run -d --name scalyr-docker-agent -p 601:601 -v /tmp/api_key.json:/etc/scalyr-agent-2/agent.d/api_key.json --volumes-from logdata -v /var/run/docker.sock:/var/scalyr/docker.sock  scalyr/scalyr-docker-agent

 And configure the Scalyr Agent to track any log files of interest that existed in logdata’s volumes.

+## Troubleshooting Socket Issues

+You may need to determine the path for the Docker API socket and the containers directory on your machine.
+These instructions assume that the socket is located at ``/var/run/docker.sock`` and the containers directory is at ``/var/lib/docker/containers``.

+Typically, the socket is located at either ``/run/docker.sock`` or ``/var/run/docker.sock`` and the containers directory is at ``/var/lib/docker/containers`` For the Docker socket, be sure that you find the path to the true socket and not just a symlink to it.
+Use ``ls -l`` to verify.
+If both ``/run/docker.sock`` and ``/var/run/docker.sock`` are not symlinks, use ``/var/run/docker.sock``.
+If neither file exists, try executing ``netstat --unix -l | grep docker.sock`` to locate the socket.
+Make sure your user has permission to access ``docker.sock``.

+If you've had any trouble, please [let us know](mailto:support@scalyr.com).